fiorotticaio/Virtual-Reality-Controlled-by-Myoelectric-Signals/README.md

 After calibration, the main scene starts, and the patient can see the mechanical arm moving in response to muscle activation.

+### Games

+There's a few mini-games in the main scene, designed to engage the patient in a fun way.
+Using the Quest 2 controller, the user can select the game they want to try.

+The first is a challenge where the user tries to keep the mechanical arm at a certain angle indicated on the screen.
+It is simple to understand, but much more challenging than it seems.

+The second is the color game.
+By moving the mechanical arm, the patient must point to the correct color, indicated on the screen, and pull the trigger on the controller to score.

+Additionally, the user can simulate the motion of picking an apple in the "move apple" option.

 ## Hardware

 These were the key materials utilized on the project: